 Apprentice programs are definitely en-vogue as more and young engineers are graduating looking for their first job.
 An apprenticeship is an amazing learning opportunity to speed your learning, build a mentor network and add real projects to your portfolio.

-- Support the Mentors: Mentoring apprentices isn’t intuitive; should I answer the question for them, or point them to resources where they can figure it out?
-How often should I check in?
-Having a seasoned engineering leader talk with mentors about how to support your apprentices is key.
-Many people shared advice to help us build mentoring process including but not limited to Joe Mastey, Jill Lynch, Blake Wesley Thomas, Amelia Pitluga, Tom Benneche, Startup Institute, and DBC.
+Mentoring apprentices isn’t intuitive (“Should I answer the question for them or point them to resources where they can figure it out?
+How often should I check in?”)
+It’s beneficial to have mentors to learn from, too.
+We learned from seasoned engineers how best to support our apprentices.
+Many people shared advice to help us build mentoring process, including (but not limited to) Joe Mastey, Jill Lynch, Blake Wesley Thomas, Amelia Pitluga, Tom Benneche, Startup Institute, and DBC.

-- Expectations: Setting appropriate expectations is hard, but it’s the companies responsibility.
-Apprentices will not know exactly what it takes to be a great engineer at your company.
-In our case we didn’t know either and had to learn along the way, this is hard.
-Devote time with stakeholders to clarify exactly what someone needs to DEMONSTRATE to be hirable.
+Setting appropriate expectations is hard, but it’s your responsibility.
+Apprentices will not know exactly what it takes to be a great engineer at your company, and, in our case, we didn’t know either.
+We had to learn along the way, and it was hard work.
+Devote time with stakeholders to clarify exactly what someone needs to demonstrate to be hirable.

-- Feedback: Being an apprentice can feel like driving through rural Indiana with a knowledgable co-pilot whom is too busy to do anything but keep you from running off the road.
-If you do not build short feedback loops for apprentices they will waste time on roads that aren’t helping them learn the specific skills you outlined in #2.
-We found the 1 on 1 check-ins at the end of each week’s project allowed for feedback for them to improve and accountability to reinforce expectations.
+Being an apprentice can feel like driving through rural Indiana with a knowledgeable co-pilot but is too busy to do anything more than keep you from running off the road.
+If you do not build short feedback loops for apprentices into the program, they will waste time on roads that aren’t helping them learn the specific skills you outlined in #2.
+We found that 1-on-1 check-ins at the end of each week’s project gave us an opportunity to give and receive feedback and reinforce expectations.

-- Transparency: If you’re not likely to hire all the apprentices, communicate that.
-The more ambiguity you can remove around what happens at the end the more they’ll be able to focus on the tasks in front of them.
-People approach this problem differently depending on the structure of their program but the best programs have clear outcomes and are supportive of those that don’t join the team.
-In our first program we made it a priority to write recommendations and help with job searches of the apprentices we didn’t hire.
+If you’re not likely to hire all the apprentices, communicate that.
+The more ambiguity you can remove around what happens at the end of the program, the more they’ll be able to focus on the tasks in front of them.
+People approach this problem differently depending on the structure of their program but the best programs have clear outcomes and are supportive of those who don’t join the team.
+In our first program we made it a priority to write recommendations and help with job searches for the apprentices we didn’t hire.